 Arriving for £40million as a teenager from Flamengo in Brazil, the young winger had a lot of pressure to step up when Ronaldo departed, and struggled initially.

-But the 21-year-old has found his confidence and has been one of the best players in Europe this season.
-With nine goals and three assists in 14 La Liga appearances, he’s finally added a lethal end product to his game – as Liverpool found out with his match-winner in the Champions League final.
+But the 21-year-old has found his confidence and was one of the best players in Europe last season.
+With 17 goals and 10 assists in 35 La Liga appearances, he’s finally added a lethal end product to his game – as Liverpool found out with his match-winner in the Champions League final.

 A powerful centre forward, Jovic arrived as a big-money signing in the summer of 2019 as a 21-year-old, aiming to bring more goals to the side in rotation with Benzema.

 He was impressive in his previous season with Eintracht Frankfurt, reaching the semi-finals of the Europa League and scoring 27 goals in all competitions, and Madrid were happy to part with £57million for his services.

 However, the deal so far looks to be a disaster.
-Often on the bench, no thanks to the incredible form of Benzema, the Serbia international has managed just two goals for Real Madrid in 40 appearances and even spent the second half of last season on loan at his old club.
+Often on the bench, no thanks to the incredible form of Benzema, the Serbia international has managed just three goals for Real Madrid in 51 appearances and barely got a sniff under Carlo Ancelotti last term.

 The first Galactico signing since James Rodriguez in 2014, Hazard was one of the best players in the world at Chelsea and secured 2019 Europa League victory with two goals in the final before making a £100million move to Madrid.

 Hazard was the obvious name to replace Ronaldo, given his goal threat from the left wing, superstar status and dribbling ability, but this has arguably been the worst transfer of all these.

-Poor fitness, injuries and dreadful form have plagued the Belgian since his arrival, and with just five goals in 54 appearances, he has now lost his starting place to Vinicius Junior.
+Poor fitness, injuries and dreadful form have plagued the Belgian since his arrival, and with just six goals in 66 appearances, he has since lost his starting place to Vinicius Junior.

-Another young Brazillian winger signed for £40million, Rodrygo will be hoping to follow in the footsteps of Vinicius Junior.
+Another young Brazillian winger signed for £40million, Rodrygo is doing well to follow in the footsteps of Vinicius Junior.